garylirocks/quickrefs/azure-storage.markdown

 - Azure Files: network file shares
 - Azure Queues
 - Azure Tables: *now part of Azure Cosmos DB*
+- Azure Data Lake Storage
+  - Based on Apache Hadoop, is designed for large data volumes and can store unstructured and structured data.
+  - Azure Data Lake Storage Gen1 is a dedicated service.
+  - Azure Data Lake Storage Gen2 is **Azure Blob Storage with the hierarchical namespace** feature enabled on the account.

 ### Usages